Skip to main content

 Expand description

-An HTTP Response that will be passed to in a message to an apps update function
+An HTTP Response that will be passed to an app’s update function.

 Implementations§